 ► What is SEM or PPC?

 SEM refers to paid search advertising methods or PPC (pay-per-click).
-Businesses who are looking for instant results benefit greatly from PPC.
+Businesses that are looking for instant results benefit greatly from PPC.
 It immediately drives a lot of traffic to your website.
-An example of SEM are the ad results at the top of your Google search results.
+An example of SEM is the ad results at the top of your Google search results.
 Each time someone clicks on the ad, the business pays the search engine.

 Businesses must place a PPC bid in an auction in order to secure a spot at the top of search results.
 These bids are on keywords so the website appears in relevant searches and reaches its target audience.
 Although it costs money, winning a bid for a top ad placement is highly effective at converting traffic into sales.
 A 2019 study by Think With Google found that 49% of users use Google to find a new product.

 Many wrongly assume that PPC is expensive.
 Businesses can actually choose to bid on the most effective keywords with a low price.
 Thus, keyword research is key to getting the best return out of PPCs as a business.